 This article provides everything that is known about Record of Ragnarok Season 2 (Shuumatsu no Valkyrie Season 2/Shuumatsu no Walküre Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Shuumatsu no Valkyrie Season 2 release date predictions: Is early or late 2023 more likely?
+Why the Shuumatsu no Valkyrie Season 2 release date is in January 2023

-As of the last update, Netflix, Studio Graphinica, or any company related to the production of the anime has not officially confirmed the exact Record of Ragnarok Season 2 release date.
-However, the production of a Record of Ragnarok sequel was officially announced on August 17, 2021.
+On Thanksgiving Day 2022, Netflix officially confirmed the exact Record of Ragnarok Season 2 release date.
+The production of a Record of Ragnarok sequel was officially announced on August 17, 2021.
 The time frame of 2023 was announced on June 19, 2022.

 The final moments of Episode 12 only stated, “And Ragnarok continues.”
 Unfortunately, that message didn’t directly confirm that Record of Ragnarok 2 was already renewed since it could have been a reference to how the story continues in the manga.